hansel-cmd/Shortest-Path-in-Python/README.md

 The `main` function in this program first loads data into memory (the directory from which the data is loaded can be specified by a command-line argument).
 Then, the function prompts the user to type in two names.
 The `person_id_for_name` function retrieves the id for any person (and handles prompting the user to clarify, in the event that multiple people have the same name).
 The function then calls the `shortest_path` function to compute the shortest path between the two people, and prints out the path.

 So hehe, in the `shortest_path function`, it is where the `breadth first search algorithm` is used to get the shortest_path between the two people. :)

+# Running the Program
+In the command line, run `python degrees.py large` if u wish to use the large dataset, otherwise use `python degrees.py small`.